supersciencegrl/website-tools/README.md

 ### <span style="color: darkgreen">Website management scripts</span>
 - _GordonConferences.py_ &ndash; Web scraper to extract html from Gordon Conference webpages to the Conference Database
 - _ScientificUpdate.py_ &ndash; Web scraper to extract html from Scientific Update webpages to the Conference Database
+- _link-checker.py_ &ndash; Script to check whether any links have been duplicated on a page
 - _update-batch.py_ &ndash; Script to update all website html files in batch, eg: to change the website template

 ### <span style="color: darkgreen">Online webinar list</span>